-If you are a veteran farmer’s market shopper or a novice, we have 7 tips that will make the experience even more enjoyable than it already is.
+Whether you are a veteran farmer’s market shopper or a novice, we have seven tips that will make the experience even more enjoyable than it already is.

 - Plan your meals — and be flexible: How many times have you overbought at a farmer’s market?
-It’s a great temptation: everything looks so delicious!
+It’s a great temptation: everything looks so fresh and bursting with flavor!
 To avoid this, plan a few meals and buy with them in mind.
 Bring a list.
 At the same time, be flexible.
 If the strawberries don’t look good, buy peaches.
 If the beans are tired, go for the summer squash.